Child Development & Education (CDE)

 3 Units (LEC 48-54)

 This course addresses children's typical and atypical physical, cognitive and social/emotional development from conception through adolescence.
 Emphasis is given to theories providing frameworks for understanding development, to research offering scientific evidence about development, and to application of theory and research.
 Students will be required to observe children or environments within licensed settings.
-Some settings may require TB and Criminal Record clearances.
+Some settings may require TB, Immunizations, and/or Criminal Record clearances.

 Prerequisite: Acceptance into the Honors Enrichment Program.